 By Thomas Lambrecht

-The Rev. Thomas Lambrecht is a United Methodist clergyperson, the vice president of Good News, and a member of the WCA’s Global Council.
+The Rev. Tom Lambrecht is the vice president of Good News, an elder in the Wisconsin Annual Conference and member of the WCA’s Global Council.